Why would I need a scuba refresh?

 When you recognize yourself in any of the above statement, it might be wise to talk to the dive centre and agree on a refresher course.

 Get back into it

 Over time unused scuba knowledge fades.
 We as dive centre expect certified divers to safely plan and execute dives in accordance with their qualification.
 Planning a dive, controlling your bottom time, master your buoyancy and performing a correct safety stop are key to any dive.
-Understanding in-water safety procedures such as correct buddy procedures and what to do in case of diver separation are mandatory to conduct dives in a safe and controlled manner.
+Understanding the correct buddy procedures increases your safety.
+Knowing what to do in case of diver separation is mandatory to conduct dives in a safe and controlled way.
 During a refresher course we will go through all the steps of a dive and help to bring you back up to speed on all these aspects.

 Understand and manage your own dive gear

-Most dive centres require certified divers to assemble and disassemble their own dive gear, check and adjust your weights and make sure all is functioning correctly.
-A lot of attention on getting your dive equipment sorted out is given during the refresher session in order for you to fully master it.
+Most dive centres want certified divers to assemble and disassemble their own dive gear, check and adjust their weights and make sure all is functioning correctly.
+Sorting out your dive equipment gets a lot of attention in the refresher session.

 Any dive professional is ready to help you rehears the required scuba skills.
 Believe us, quite often small, forgotten things can cause major issues during a dive, ruining the dive for everybody.
 Sometimes they can even cause dangerous situations.
-Doing a refresher course allows you to rehears all the required skills thus reducing the risks of major issues afterwards.
-After the skill rehearsal you will start thinking as a diver again!
+Doing a refresher course gives you the chance to rehears all the required skills.
+After the skill rehearsal you start thinking as a diver again!